Nat-Lab/webrs-server/readme.md

 ### License

-`webrs-client` itself is distributed under UNLICENSE.
+`webrs-server` itself is distributed under UNLICENSE.
 Dependencies have their own licenses.